TRUE TALK

 Saison 1 : True talk, from France to Nigeria

-As part of the online prevention campaign Dont Pay With Your Life (1), a group of thirteen women members of the Mist produced eight episodes of a podcast entitled TRUE TALK aimed at young Nigerian girls, and more particularly those living in Edo State, southern Nigeria, the nerve center of sex trafficking to Europe.
-These recordings were made between December 2020 and June 2021, during fifteen collective workshops including ten discussion and recording workshops, co-hosted with the associations Radio activité et Jouir (2).
+As part of the online prevention campaign Don’t Pay With Your Life (1), a group of thirteen women members of Mist produced eight episodes of a podcast entitled TRUE TALK aimed at young Nigerian girls, particularly those living in Edo state in southern Nigeria, the heartland of sex trafficking to Europe.
+The recordings were made between December 2020 and June 2021, during fifteen sessions, including ten group discussions and recording workshops, co-hosted with the associations Radio activité and Jouir (2).